trevhub/rocketpool/cheapnode.md

 Threads: 4
 TDP: 35W
 Ram: 8GB DDR4 2400 SO-DIMM
-Hard drive:NO SSD
 PCIe 3.0 M.2 slot
 Power adapter included
 ```

 I found this on EBay, the seller had 50 of these units for sale.
-Lack of SSD makes me believe these were all from an office environment where the drives were destroyed.
+No SSD was included which makes me believe these were all from an office environment where the drives were destroyed.
 Carefully read any used listing to confirm that a CPU and Power adapter are included.

 ## **Price: $69.99 + $22.96 shipping = $89.95USD** ##